TeamJM/journeymap-api/docs/howto.md

     modCompileOnlyApi group: 'info.journeymap', name: 'journeymap-api-fabric', version: project.journeymap_api_version, changing: true
 }

+// PAPER (server-side addons only) dependencies {
+    compileOnly group: 'info.journeymap', name: 'journeymap-api-paper', version: project.journeymap_api_version, changing: true
+}

 ```

+The Paper API artifact is the server-side counterpart for Paper/Spigot plugins.
+It is published
+with the Minecraft version baked into the version string (e.g. `journeymap-api-paper:2.0.0-26.1-SNAPSHOT`)
+rather than the loader-agnostic suffix used by the mod-loader artifacts.
+The jar bundles the full
+API surface (common + server + client) so shared code resolves at compile time; only the
+`journeymap.api.v2.common.*` and `journeymap.api.v2.server.*` packages are usable on a Paper server
+at runtime.

 Example forge: mods.toml entry for a soft dependency.
 Set `mandatory=true` for a hard dependency if needed.